+The trend groundwater quality monitoring under the GDA Order is representative in nature instead of individual field discharge monitoring.
 The benefits of representative monitoring include the ability to determine whether water bodies accepting discharges from numerous irrigated lands are meeting receiving water limitations (e.g., through selection of representative sampling locations and representative MPEP studies).
 Representative monitoring also allows the Central Valley Water Board to determine whether practices are protective of water quality.

-Through the Management Practices Evaluation Program and the Surface Water Quality Management Plans and Groundwater Quality Management Plans, the Third-Party must evaluate the effectiveness of management practices in protecting water quality.
-Surface water quality management plans have been triggered throughout the Order area under the Conditional Waiver; therefore, the evaluation of surface water quality management practices is applicable for the whole Order area.
-Since Members must report the practices they are implementing to protect water quality, the information from the management practice evaluation can be applied to individual Members to determine whether their implemented practices are protective of surface water quality.
+Therefore, through the Management Practices Evaluation Program and Groundwater Quality Management Plans, the Steering Committee must evaluate the effectiveness of management practices in protecting water quality.
+Since GDA growers must report the practices they are implementing to protect water quality, the information from the management practice evaluation can be applied to individual growers to determine whether their implemented practices are protective of groundwater quality.